 Beached In The Black Sand Of Iceland

 I took my friend John, who had never ridden a bike before, to Héraðsand – one of Iceland’s beautiful black sand beaches.
-I lent him my Yamaha WR450, taught him the basics, and let him figure out the rest.
+I lent him my Yamaha WR450, recited some advice I got from this Iceland packing list over at Rent.is about insects and clothing, taught him the basics of the bike, and let him figure out the rest.

 There’s a river that runs into the bay with big shallow puddles where the river overflows onto the sand.
 I rode into one on my Kawasaki 250f and it turned out not to be a typical puddle.
 The 250 nosedived into the water at a 45° angle and the handlebars went underwater.
 Thankfully the airbox stayed in the clear.